kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 Classifier Head:
    * 12 models had a single linear layer as the classifier head.
-   * 12 models had multiple linear layers as the classifier head.
+   * 12 models had a multi-layer as the classifier head.

 Optimization Algorithm:
    * 12 models used the Adam optimizer algorithm.